Choosing the right dog pain relief is an important part of helping your pet heal and feel better.

 Complementary Dog Pain Relief Therapies

-There are other/additional options and therapies that can bring relief, including Chiropractic Care, Hydrotherapy, Massage and Acupuncture.
+But there are other/additional options and therapies that can bring relief, including Hydrotherapy, Massage and Acupuncture.

 Here are a few that you might want to try if your dog is suffering: